ZephyrBlu/sc2-build-tokenizer/README.md

 - Bigrams: `(A, B)`, `(B, C)`
 - Trigrams: `(A, B, C)`

-These generated n-grams are referred to as tokens.
+We will refer to these generated n-grams as tokens.

-Similar to textual n-grams, we can calculate conditional probability distributions for the last building in a token given the preceding buildings.
+Similar to textual n-grams, we can calculate conditional probability distributions for the last building in a token given the preceding buildings based on a corpus of extracted build orders.

 ### Generating Tokenized Build Permutations